 Our magazine is proudly independent.
 You can become a member from as little as $17.50.

-Kill Your Darlings is produced largely on the lands of the Wurundjeri people and the Kulin nation, and we pay our respects to their elders, past, present and future.
+Kill Your Darlings is produced primarily on unceded, sovereign Wurundjeri country, and we pay our respects to elders and custodians, past, present and future.

 Kill Your Darlings is most grateful to our funding bodies who enable us to support the development and publication of quality Australian writing and writers.
 Our sincere thanks go to the Victorian Government through Creative Victoria, and Australia Council, the Australian Government’s arts and funding advisory body.